-Under a defined contribution pension scheme the Group does not provide a future pension of a given size; instead the Group pays an annual contribution the employees' collection pension savings.
+Under a defined contribution pension scheme the Group does not provide a future pension of a given size; instead the Group pays an annual contribution to the employees' collection pension savings.
+The future pension will depend on the size of the contribution and annual return on the pension savings.
 The Group has no further obligations regarding the labour contribution after the annual contribution has been paid.
 There is no allocation for accrued pension obligations under such schemes.
 Defined contribution schemes are directly expensed.